SabakiHQ/gtp/README.md

 - `command` [`<Command>`](#command)

-Sends the given command to the engine after all ongoing syncs have finished.
+Sends the given command to the engine after all ongoing syncs have finished and returns the response.

 #### `async stateTracker.sync(state)`